edindzabija/command-api/README.md

 ## A collection of terminal commands

-The goal of this project is learning .net core and building an API.
+The goal of this project is learning about .net core and building an API.